nilearn/nilearn/doc/dataset_manipulation.rst

 In the basic tutorial, we showed how the masker could compute a mask
 automatically: the result was quite impressive.
-But, on some datasets, the default algorithm may perform poorly.
-That is why it is very important to *always look at what your data looks like*.
+But, on some datasets, the default algorithm performs poorly.
+That is why it is very important to *always look at how your data look like*.

 Mask Visualization
 ...................

-Before exploring the subject, we define an helper function to display the masks.
-This function will display a background (compose of a mean of epi scans) and the mask as a red layer over this background.
+Before exploring the subject, we define a helper function to display the masks.
+This function will display a background (composed of a mean of epi scans) and the mask as a red layer over this background.